franchesoni/jupyter_segmentation/README.md

 - left click for everything
 - right click for "negative click" on IIS

-*when outside superpixel or iis
+*in modes other than superpixel or iis

 ## Dev
 ### How to see your Typescript change: